nss-day-cohort-35/Free-Dinner-At-Shoney-s/README.md

  would like.
  *After making a selection, click on the submit button on the right side to search for a list of restaurants that have the cuisine type.
  * Below in the search scrollbox, you may look at the restaurant's website and save it to the itinerary.

+ 5. Concerts: __How to use this section of the website:__
+ * You type in the name of a concert or the venue.
+Examples of venue: Ryman; example of concert: Randy Travis.
+Then click the 'search' button.
+ * If the name of the concert or venue does not pull anything in the search box an alert will pop up saying: "no events matching this keyword".
+ * Once your search pops up- scroll through the scroll box to find the one you are looking for.
+ * You can click the 'save' button and it will save it to the itinerary list.
+ * You can also click the link 'Get Tickets' and it will take you to another page where you can pick you seats and purchase tickets directly from __Ticket Master__.